Smooth Island (Tasmania): Marine ecology

 Smooth Island is surrounded by a low-profile reef.
 A region of gravel or hard sand extends from the reef on the eastern coast towards King George Island and King George Sound.
 The reef on the western coast is surrounded by sand and a body of silt approaches the south-west coast of the island.
 Between Smooth Island and King George Island lies a dense bed of seagrass (Halophila australis) and eelgrass (Zostera tasmanica) covering about 12.5 ha.
 Studies have found dense populations of South Australian cobbler (Gymnapistes marmoratus) within this region because this fish prefers patchy beds of eelgrass.
 The island's east coast has the densest concentration of Little weed whiting (Neoodax balteatus) in Norfolk Bay; an assessment in 1995–1996 revealed that 88% of the fish caught were of the species Little Rock Whiting (Neoodax balteatus) and Bridled Leatherjacket (Acanthaluteres spilomelanurus).

 A species of red algae (Rhabdonia verticillata) has been found close to the island.
 The fish species flathead, trumpeter, perch, cod and Australian salmon can be found in the waters immediately surrounding the island.
 Dolphins are frequently sighted and killer whales (Orcinus orca) are infrequently sighted near the island.
 The Spotted handfish and the Live-bearing Seastar (Parvulastra vivipara) are threatened marine species that may be present in the waters surrounding Smooth Island.
 A killer whale was identified 1 km north-east of the current lighthouse position.
 Several humpback whales were spotted near Smooth Island in June 2017.

 Ecological rehabilitation

 The terrestrial ecosystem of Smooth Island has been damaged by overgrazing and slashing-and-burning, and through the commercial hunting of wildlife.
 The island's natural vegetation has been largely displaced by exotic grass, thistle, bracken, scattered eucalypts and African boxthorn bushes.
 Between 0.86 ha and 18 ha of shearwater rookeries are present on Smooth Island and the impact of repeated fires on these habitats has been studied.
 The island' current owners intend to systematically restore its native ecosystem.
 Since March 2014, a diverse range of native Tasmanian flora have been planted throughout the island.
 Remnant eucalypts are also expected to seed on the island's south-east coast since grazing has ceased.
+There are no EV's on the island.